Chicago

 Teaching about the Asian American Experience: A Primer

-This free two-hour professional development workshop helps prepare IL educators to include Asian American history, stories, and voices into the curriculum.
-Attendees will learn about why including the Asian American experience is important the diversity of the Asian American community nationally and in Illinois anti-Asian stereotypes throughout history and today Asian Americans fighting for racial …
+Hosted by Asian Americans Advancing Justice – Chicago, this free two-hour professional development workshop helps prepare IL educators to include Asian American history, stories, and voices into the curriculum.
+Attendees will learn about: why including the Asian American experience is important the diversity of the Asian American community nationally and in Illinois anti-Asian stereotypes throughout

 Teaching about the Asian American Experience: A Primer Read More »